-In every program/network, you can hide a comment that has been entered:
+In every program/network, you can hide a comment that has been entered: 4.8 LAD/FBD networks and elements

 To hide and show comments, proceed as follows:

 - 1. Click in the working window of the open LAD/FBD program. - 2.
 From the context menu, select Display > Comments on/off. - or -